J. P. McCaskey High School

 J. P. McCaskey High School is a public high school located in Lancaster, Pennsylvania, United States.
 Located on the east side of Lancaster, it is named after John Piersol McCaskey, a local educator.

-The McCaskey campus consists of two buildings: J. P. McCaskey, which is usually referred to either as "JPM" or simply "JP"; and McCaskey East, which is referred to as "East".
+The campus consists of two buildings: J. P. McCaskey, which is usually referred to either as "JPM" or simply "JP"; and McCaskey East, which is referred to as "East".
 Also on the McCaskey campus are a number of playing fields (for soccer, baseball, softball, and field hockey), tennis courts, and a stadium.
 Nearby are Wickersham Elementary School and Lincoln Middle School.

 History

 John Piersol McCaskey High School opened on 3 May 1938, accepting Lancaster city's first gender-integrated class of students.
 The high school was named for John McCaskey, a local educator, composer, and politician.

 The construction is a product of the post-Depression Works Progress Administration.
-While the main building was subsequently extended, the original façade, lobby, and auditorium are set in Art Deco style.
+The original façade, lobby, and auditorium are set in Art Deco style.
+The main building was subsequently extended.

-In 2021, The outside of the JP McCaskey Building was used in an episode the Disney Channel TV show Bunk'd, as well as a trailer for the 2023 film “Bottoms”.
+In 2021, the outside of the JP McCaskey Building was used in an episode of the Disney Channel TV show Bunk'd, as well as a trailer for the 2023 film Bottoms.